 - Lord Topper and Lord Smedley in the episode "Nob and Nobility" subvert this by being the civilian identities of the Scarlet Pimpernel.

 - Villain Protagonist: Mr E. Blackadder, who murders several people to fix an election, has two innocent actors executed for treason over petty insults, kills the Scarlet Pimpernel, who saved several lives, just to keep his own name clean, and violently abuses his good-natured dogsbody.
 Sure, one can perhaps manage some sympathy for him given that he's tied to a position as lowly butler to an idiot prince, but he's still willing to go out of his way to ensure that the prince (who he clearly knows is unfit to rule the country) keeps his position simply to ensure he doesn't lose his own job.
-The Christmas special additionally suggests that he murders an innocent old woman to steal the gifts that the Prince gave her.
+In the Christmas special he robs an innocent old woman of the gifts that the Prince gave her.

 Tropes Present in Blackadder Goes Forth